 The payouts are then tied to the profits of the business, so if profits are high, the payouts are made more quickly.
 If profits are not as high, the payouts are lower and the loan takes longer to be paid off.

 For example, if a buyer and seller agree on the purchase price of a business as $750,000, the seller may agree to be paid back this price over a period of time, based on a percentage of the net profits/earnings of the business.

-What are the Benefits of Using an Earn-out for a Business Sale?
+The Benefits of Using an Earn-out for a Business Sale

 From the seller's point of view, the ability to spread out payments through several tax years helps minimize the tax impact of the sale (on capital gains tax).
 The seller also has an advantage in this type of arrangement, because the buyer has an incentive to do well in order to pay off the seller financing as soon as possible.